-What was the impact of anti-Semitism in France and Russia 1871 - 1920?
+What was the impact of anti-Semitism in France and Russia 1871-1920?
 (2014)

 There was heavy anti-Semitic sentiment in France and Russia during this period.
-This can be seen in the controversial trials of Alfred Dreyfus and Mendel Beilis, along with events such as the 'Panama Scandal.'
-Antisemitism also took the form of horrific pogroms in Russia, and the enactment of discriminatory anti-Semitic policies, such as the May Laws.
+This can be seen in the controversial trials of Alfred Dreyfus and Mende Beilis, along with events such as the 'Panama Scandal.'
+Anti-Semitism also took the form of horrific pogroms in Russia, where discriminatory anti-Semitic policies were enacted, such as the May Laws.

-This anti-Semitism increased dramatically in 1882, after the collapse of the bank Union Générale in France.
-The Jewish bankers of Union Générale were immediately blamed for the bank's collapse without hesitation by the public.
-The French journalist and writer Édouard Drumont used this event as an opportunity to begin an anti-Semitic campaign.
-By 1886, he had published a book titled, La France Juive.'
-This was a deeply anti-Semitic book , which claimed that the Jews were destroying the traditional values and way of life in France.
-It was extremely popular, and more than 100,000 copies were sold.
-The book's popularity highlights the rampant anti-Semitism in French society at the time, and how people were ready to blame the Jews whenever the occasion arose.
+Anti-Semitism in France increased dramatically in 1882, after the collapse of the bank 'Union Générale.'
+Jewish bankers of 'Union Générale' were immediately blamed for the bank's collapse without hesitation by the French public.
+The French journalist and writer Éduard Drumont used this event as an opportunity to begin an anti-Semitic campaign.
+By 1886, he had published a book titled, 'La France Juive.'
+This was a deeply anti-Semitic book, which claimed that Jewish people were destroying the traditional values and way of life in France.
+It was extremely popular, and sold more than 100,000 copies.
+The book's popularity highlights the rampant anti-Semitism in French society at the time, and how people were ready to blame Jews whenever the occasion arose.

 Drumont received even more anti-Semitic support when the Panama Canal Company went bankrupt in 1889.
 This event is also known as the 'Panama Affair.'
 More than 800,000 investors lost their life savings due to this bankruptcy.
 It was eventually revealed that more than 150 members of the French government had been bribed to hide the company's bankruptcy from the public.
-Two Jewish men, Dr. Cornelius Hertz and Baron Joseph Reinach were accused of Anti-Semitism in France and Russia 1871-1920 | Sample answer bribing the members of government.
-The scandal increased anti-Semitism in France, aided by Drumont's newspaper 'La Libre Parole,' which blamed the Jews for the scandal.
+Two Jewish men, Dr. Cornelius Hertz and Baron Joseph Reinach were accused of bribing these members of government.
+The scandal increased anti-Semitism in France, aided by Drumont's newspaper 'La Libre Parole,' which blamed Jewish people for the scandal.

 In 1884, Alfred Dreyfus was arrested.
 This was to become known as the infamous 'Dreyfus Affair.'
-Dreyfus was a young Jewish captain in the army, and he was accused of sharing military secrets with Germany.
-A collection of documents called the 'Bordereau' was used as the main evidence in the trial.
+Dreyfus was a young captain in the army of Jewish descent, and was accused of sharing military secrets with Germany.
+A collection of documents called the 'Bordereau' was the main basis of evidence in the trial.
 It was thought the handwriting on these documents was Dreyfus' although there was no date or signature.
-Handwriting experts were unable to say whose handwriting it was, and Dreyfus was sentenced to life imprisonment on 'Devil's Island' in South America.
+Handwriting experts were unable to say whose handwriting it was, and Dreyfus was sentenced to life imprisonment on 'Devil's Island' in South America regardless.

-This case would be re-opened in 1896, when Colonel Piquart discovered the handwriting on the 'Bordereau' was Major Esterhazy's.
-This discovery was dismissed by the military court, who refused to re-open the case to protect their reputation.
-Piquart was discharged from the military, and the case was swept under the carpet.
+This case was reopened in 1896, when Colonel Piquart discovered the handwriting on the 'Bordereau' was fabricated by Major Esterhazy.
+This discovery was dismissed by the military court, who refused to reopen the case to protect their reputation.
+Piquart was immediately discharged from the military, and the case was swept under the carpet.
 By now the case had caused massive controversy.
-French society was divided by people who supported Dreyfus who tended to be more liberal, (called 'Dreyfusards') and those who were more right wing. ('Anti-Dreyfusards.')
+French society was divided by people who supported Dreyfus, who tended to be more liberal, (called 'Dreyfusards') and those who were more right-wing, ('Anti-Dreyfusards.')